jsbangsund/academic-kickstart/content/authors/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD Candidate in Materials Science" institution = "University of Minnesota" year = 2020
+  course = "PhD in Materials Science" institution = "University of Minnesota" year = 2020